cdelavar/post-install-config/README.md

 <img src="https://imgur.com/aUIrTRN.png" height="80%" width="80%" alt="Configure Help Topics"/>
 </p>
 <p>
-Finally, we'll create Help Topics which will allow users to choose a category their issue falls under, and this will also help to assign the ticket to the appropriate department.
+<b>Finally, we'll create Help Topics which will allow users to choose a category their issue falls under, and this will also help to assign the ticket to the appropriate department.
 While in the Admin Panel, click on Manage - Help Topic - Add New Help Topic.
 Name the help topic and configure based on the SLA it falls under.
-For example, a help topic of "Business Critical Outage" configured with the emergency SEV-A SLA.
+For example, a help topic of "Business Critical Outage" configured with the emergency SEV-A SLA.</b>
 </p>
 <br />